SerratedSharp/CSharpWasmRecipes/README.md

 ![image](https://github.com/SerratedSharp/CSharpWasmRecipes/assets/97156524/b850c806-7631-40b2-ac8d-e7cb4a10b386)

 # C# WASM Recipes
-Code snippets and guidance for C# WASM, primarily focused on platform agnostic approaches that do not necessarily require the Blazor nor Uno Platform UI frameworks.
+Code snippets and guidance for C# WebAssembly(WASM), primarily focused on platform agnostic approaches that do not necessarily require the Blazor nor Uno Platform UI frameworks.
 Optionally Uno.Wasm.Bootstrap can be used independently of the Uno Platform UI framework to provide compilation to a WASM compatible format, or alternatively the .NET 8 wasm-experimental workload providing the WebAssembly Browser App project template can be used.
 Otherwise code and techniques focus on those that rely on .NET 7 JS interop capabilities, thus would work with or without either framework.

-This allows a C# WASM module to provide client side capabitilies in the context of virtually any web application, regardless of server side hosting technologies or client side frameworks, so long that it runs in a modern standards compliant browser.
+This allows a C# WASM module to provide client-side capabilities in the context of virtually any web application, regardless of server side hosting technologies or client-side frameworks, so long that it runs in a modern standards compliant browser.

 (Portions of this article were adapted and submitted for inclusion in the ASP.NET Core reference documentation.
 I am the original author of the following content, and is provided here to provide additional context, examples, and guidance.)